franzprante/reprod-fin-copied/content/post/2016-11-18-reproducible-finance-with-r-a-sharpe-ratio-shiny-app.md

 In this [previous post](/2016/11/09/reproducible-finance-with-r-the-sharpe-ratio/), we used an R Notebook to grab the monthly return data on three stocks, build a portfolio, visualize portfolio performance, and calculate the Sharpe Ratio.
 The Notebook format emphasized reproducibility and reuse by other R coders.

-Today, we’ll convert that Notebook into a Shiny application that allows end users to build their own portfolios, and then calculate performance/Sharpe Ratio.
+Today, we'll convert that Notebook into a Shiny application that allows end users to build their own portfolios, and then calculate performance/Sharpe Ratio.
 Friday = fun day!

 Here is the [link to the app](https://beta.rstudioconnect.com/content/2128/#sharpe-ratio).